wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wizard/Theurge.md

 ###### Theologian (2nd Level)

-You gain proficiency in the Religion skill.
+You gain proficiency in the _Religion_ skill.
-If you already have proficiency in Religion, you can select another skill to gain proficiency in.
+If you already have proficiency in _Religion_, you can select another skill to gain proficiency in.

 ###### Celestial Conduit (6th Level)